Searchandising (Search Merchandising): What It Is?

 Since these performance indicators vary for every business and every business model, the merchant and the search provider will need to work together to determine the proper formula and application of “business rules” for appropriate searchandising.

 In short, these rules encompass all of the variables that could affect the ranking of your search results, including things such as profit margin, product availability, discounts, free delivery and shipping options, product release date, and so on.

 If you were to launch your eCommerce search solution and have it focus on product profit margins to the exclusion of everything else, the results returned might be useful for your wallet but would create a poor customer experience.

-With this in mind, it’s incredibly important that your site search provider is not only willing to work with you to create these specific formulas, but also ensure that they can be further refined and optimized based on your own experience and search merchandising strategies you wish to implement.
+With this in mind, it’s crucial that your site search provider is not only willing to work with you to create these specific formulas but also ensure that they can be further refined and optimized based on your own experience and search merchandising strategies you wish to implement.

 Example How Fine, Granular Control Over Search Results Impacts Searchandising Results Positively

 One of SearchNode customers, a large electronics retailer in Europe, used a similar search merchandising strategy to boost Xiaomi smartphones’ sales.
 According to their sales analytics, Apple, Samsung, and Huawei were their top sellers, so it would be easy to assume, based on that data, that they should highlight those best-sellers in their search results.